solaris-games/solaris/wiki/gameTypes.md

 - **Conquest** - This is the standard way to play Solaris, players fight over stars and attempt to capture the target number of stars to win the game.
 - **Dark Mode** - Players are limited to what they can see within their scanning range, only stars and carriers in scanning range are visible.
-- **Extra Dark Mode** - Dark mode on steriods, along with dark mode settings the leaderboard and player statistics are based on your scanning range.
+- **Ultra Dark Mode** - Dark mode on steriods, along with dark mode settings the leaderboard and player statistics are based on your scanning range.
 - **Capital Conquest** - This is the same as Conquest however players fight to capture other player's capital stars.
 - **King of the Hill** - Players fight to capture and hold the center star for a given amount of time, once the center star is captured the countdown to the end of the game begins.
 - **Battle Royale** - Players fight to stay alive in an ever shrinking galaxy, last player alive wins the game.
 - **Orbital** - Players fight to control stars in a rotating galaxy that orbits the center.
 - **Tiny Galaxy** - Standard mode but smaller.
+- **Elimination** - This is the same as Capital Conquest but if you lose control of your capital, you are defeated.
+- **Free for All** - Trading, formal alliances and gifting is not present in this game mode, raw diplomacy and perfect strategy is what's needed to win.
 - **32 Player** - Solaris at its finest, play in a huge sprawling galaxy for 32 players.

 ## Turn Based